Priya Sigdel: Biography

-Priya Sigdel was born in Kathmandu, Nepal, to an intercaste family.

-She is co-founder and president of Hatti Hatti Nepal.
+Priya Sigdel was born in Kathmandu, Nepal.
+She is the co-founder and president of Hatti Hatti Nepal.
 She is also the national coordinator of Bangladesh Nepal Youth Convention.
 She is a member of the 2017 Global Changemakers cohort and a 2016 Global Young Peace Ambassador.

-She is a Development Studies graduate from the National College, Baluwatar, and is a country coordinator for UDAAN Foundation.
-She represented Nepal at Miss Earth 2018 where she placed in the Top 18.
+She is a Development Studies graduate from the National College, Baluwatar and a country coordinator for UDAAN Foundation.
+She represented Nepal at Miss Earth 2018.

-She also participated in Miss Universe Nepal 2020 and placed in the top 10.
+She also participated in Miss Vibhaa 2020 and placed in the top 10.